JellyFishJuggler/Phone-book/README.md

 # Phonebook Project
 The Phonebook Project is a simple command-line application written in C that allows users to manage a list of contacts.
 It provides functionality for adding, editing, deleting, searching, and saving contacts to a CSV file.
 Additionally, it includes features for preventing duplicate entries and user authentication.
+It was mainly done by Srijan, Prayag, Abhishek, Saptangshu of Bhagwan Parashuram Institute of Technology under the able guidance of Ms Pratibha; of CSE-DS (G2)

 ## Features
 - **Add Contacts**: Users can add new contacts by providing a name and phone number.